-Beginning with the elements of oral tradition as reflected in early writings, the development of the genre of the short story will be traced to the present.
-Attention will be given to major literary currents and their effects on form and content.
-Harry L. Rosser SPAN9985 Applied Linguistics and Teaching Methodology in Spanish (Spring: 3) Periodically The course is designed for graduate students who already have some experience in teaching and are looking for specific training in language teaching, as well as for undergraduate students with an excellent command of Spanish who are interested in language teaching.
-The aim of this seminar is to provide students with a solid basis in the tenets of second language acquisition (SLA) and recent developments in the field of applied linguistics, with an emphasis on teaching methodology of the Spanish language.
-Students will develop a reflexive attitude toward the teaching-learning process and acquire the required pedagogical tools and metalinguistic awareness to conduct successful teaching.
-Practical aspects such as class planning, selection and production of teaching materials, and students' assessment will be discussed throughout the semester.
-Among other projects, students will work on their own pedagogical materials portfolio with the professor's supervision.
-The Department Slavic and Eastern Languages and Literatures Faculty Maxim D. Shrayer, Professor; B.A., Brown University; M.A., Rutgers University; M.A., M.Phil., Ph.D., Yale University Cynthia Simmons, Professor; A.B., Indiana University; A.M., Ph.D., Brown University Margaret Thomas, Professor; B.A., Yale University; M.Ed., Boston University; A.M., Ph.D., Harvard University Sing-chen Lydia Chiang, Associate Professor; Coordinator, East Asian Languages; B.A., National Taiwan University; M.A., University of Washington; Ph.D., Stanford University Michael J. Connolly, Associate Professor; Chairperson of the Department; A.B., Boston College; Ph.D., Harvard University Franck Salameh, Associate Professor; Coordinator, Arabic and Hebrew; B.A., University of Central Florida; M.A., Boston University; Ph.D., Brandeis University Atef N. Ghobrial, Assistant Professor of the Practice; B.A., Cairo University; M.A., Ph.D., Boston University Fang Lu, Assistant Professor of the Practice; B.A., M.A., Beijing Normal University; Ph.D., Simon Fraser University Contacts - Administrative Secretary: Demetra Parasirakis, 617-552-3910, parasira@bc.edu - www.bc.edu/sl Graduate Program Description Program Overview The Department administers three different Master of Arts degree programs-Linguistics, Russian, and Slavic Studies.
-Additionally, the Department entertains applications for dual M.A./M.B.A. and M.A./J.D. degrees.
+The Department Slavic and Eastern Languages and Literatures Faculty Maxim D. Shrayer, Professor; B.A., Brown University; M.A., Rutgers University; M.A., M.Phil., Ph.D., Yale University Cynthia Simmons, Professor; A.B., Indiana University; A.M., Ph.D., Brown University Margaret Thomas, Professor; B.A.
+Yale University; M.Ed., Boston University; A.M., Ph.D., Harvard University Sing-chen Lydia Chiang, Associate Professor; Coordinator East Asian Languages; B.A.
+National Taiwan University; M.A., University of Washington; Ph.D., Stanford University Michael J. Connolly, Associate Professor; A.B., Boston College; Ph.D., Harvard University Franck Salameh, Associate Professor, Chairperson of the Department; Coordinator, Near Eastern Languages; B.A., University of Central Florida; M.A., Boston University; Ph.D., Brandeis University Atef N. Ghobrial, Assistant Professor of the Practice; (Arabic); B.A., Cairo University; M.A., Ph.D., Boston University Fang Lu, Assistant Professor of the Practice; (Chinese); B.A., M.A., Beijing Normal University; Ph.D., Simon Fraser University - Administrative Secretary: Korina Tazbir, 617-552-3910, tazbir@bc.edu - www.bc.edu/sl Graduate Program Description Program Overview The Department administers three different Master of Arts degree programs-Linguistics, Russian, and Slavic Studies.
+Additionally, the Department participates in a program for the Master of Arts in Teaching (MAT) with the Lynch School of Education (LSOE) and entertains applications for dual M.A./MBA and JD/M.A. degrees.
+A B.A.-M.A. option is available for Boston College undergraduates.
 Graduate Admission For admission to M.A. candidacy in Russian or Slavic Studies, students must be able to demonstrate a working knowledge of the Russian language equivalent at the very least to the proficiency expected at the end of three years (advanced level) of college study.
 They must also be acquainted with the major facts of Russian literature and history.
 Students applying in Linguistics, a program that stresses the interdisciplinary nature of linguistics (i.e., not restricted to Slavic topics), should have a good preparation in languages and some undergraduate level work in linguistics.
-Slavic Studies and Linguistics programs involve a proportion of work in other departments of the University, and candidates in these areas are expected to meet all prerequisites for such courses and seminars.
+Slavic Studies and Linguistics programs involve a significant proportion of work in other departments of the University, and candidates in these areas are expected to meet all prerequisites for such courses and seminars.
 Students must also be prepared, in the course of studies, to deal with materials in various languages as required.
 Students with an undergraduate degree who require preparation for admission to the M.A. program may apply as special students.
-This mode of application is also suited to those who are looking for post-undergraduate courses without enrolling in a formal degree program and for guests from other universities who are enrolling in the BC St. Petersburg program.
+This mode of application is suited to those who are looking for post-undergraduate courses without enrolling in a formal degree program and for guests from other universities.
 Degree Requirements All M.A. programs require: